Los Angeles Equestrian Vaulting Club

 About Our Equine Team Members

 It takes a very special kind of horse to become a vaulting horse; good character and temperament are essential.
-"Wyeth" and "Algot" are our current vaulting horses and valued members of our team.
-In addition to his amazing personality, "Wyeth" earned national recognition in August 2012 when he carried the Men's Silver National Vaulting Champion at the AVA/USEF National Championships in Lexington, Kentucky.
-"Algot is our newest trot horse team member.
+"California" is our current vaulting horses and most valued members of our team.
+In addition to his amazing personality, "California" earned EVUSA recognition in 2025 when he won the Regional Highpoint award as well as the Women's Copper National Vaulting Champion at the EVUSA National Championships in August 2025.

 Young equestrians in the LAEVC program build a deep appreciation and unique understanding of the human, equine relationship through vaulting and caring for their equine partner.
 Each vaulter is taught how to safely and correctly groom, care for and respect their horses.
 The responsibility of caring for a horse, and putting its needs first, encourages nurturing skills and self discipline.
 United by caring for their horses, vaulters begin to help each other and take responsibility for their own actions.
 The bond that is built between vaulter and horse provides plenty of opportunities for vaulters to explore, learn and practice the skills needed for building relationships with other people.
 This includes trust, empathy, negotiation, compromise, and boundary setting.